psiori/carrera-challenge/autoencoder_track_infinity/README.md

 The cross validation error of the mapping equals the score.
 For the final ranking a secret dataset with 400 data points will be used.

 We do not provide a baseline for this challenge.
+Our own baseline network achieved an error of 0.6259 on the test set.
+Preprocessing of the benchmark included scaling and reshaping.

 # Prizes

 The top three submissions (ranked according to lowest errors on the test set) are awarded prizes of XXX.
 Another prize of XXX is awarded to the visually best embedding of the testing images, according to the committee’s decision.